 Transcripts of a student's record may be obtained from the Office of the Registrar by written request.
 One transcript of record is free; each additional copy costs one dollar.
 Official transcripts, bearing the College seal and validating signature, are not issued to individuals but are mailed only, upon request, as confidential information to agencies or institutions.
-Academic and conduct restrictions appearing on the permanent record, as well as the entire scholastic record, are parts of the complete transcript, and no incomplete or partial transcripts will be issued.
+All transcripts must include the entire scholastic record and no incomplete or partial transcripts will be issued.
 Transcript requests should be made at least one week before the transcript is needed.
 No transcripts or official statements of any kind will be issued for students whose records show financial indebtedness to the College.